Badge 1

 The state must prove the actor’s intent for any theft offense.
 Intent as it relates to a theft offense means that the person stealing the item intended to deprive the owner of the property, i.e. keep it for his own purposes.

 No matter what the theft offense, a conviction for this crime on your rap sheet can have a negative effect on your freedom and your future.
 It is best to immediately contact and experience criminal defense attorney to assist you in your defense.
-The experienced lawyers at Klein Burdett & Associates have handled thousands of theft cases.
+The experienced lawyers at Ellis B. Klein & Associates have handled thousands of theft cases.
 Call (800) 536-0501for a free consultation.

 Client Reviews